Also known as: PICC - dressing change

 You have a peripherally inserted central catheter (PICC).
 This is a tube that goes into a vein in your arm.
-It will help carry nutrients and medicines into your body.
-It will also be used to take blood when you need to have blood tests.
+It carries nutrients and medicines into your body.
+It may also be used to draw blood when you need to have blood tests.

-Dressings are special bandages that block germs and keep your catheter site dry and clean.
-You will learn how to change your dressings.
+A dressing is a special bandage that blocks germs and keeps your catheter site dry and clean.
 You should change the dressing about once a week.
-You will need to change it sooner if it becomes loose or gets wet or dirty.
+You need to change it sooner if it becomes loose or gets wet or dirty.

 Changing Your Dressings

-You will change your dressings in a sterile (very clean) way.
-Follow these steps:
+Prepare to change your dressing in a sterile (very clean) way:

-Throw away the gloves and wash your hands when you are done.
+Throw away the face mask and gloves and wash your hands when done.
 Write down the date you changed your dressing.

-Keep all of the clamps on your catheter closed at all times.
-It is a good idea to change the caps at the end of your catheter (called the “claves”) when you change your dressing and after blood draws.
+Keep all the clamps on your catheter closed at all times.
+If instructed, change the caps (ports) at the end of the catheter when you change your dressing and after blood draws.